-What to do if you cannot start or stop MySQL
+What to do if you can't start or stop MySQL

 Hello, this is Goto from the Web Systems Division

-that one solution to the problem of a missing socket file is
+that one solution for when the socket file is missing is to

 However, there are cases like this

-• I get the message "MySQL manager or server PID file could not be found!"
+• "MySQL manager or server PID file could not be found!"

 • MySQL is not running, but lock exists